Karpagapriyad/mobilesam_API/README.md

 ## How to run the code containersation

-1. **Install docker if it is not installed locally** Link to install docker - https://docs.docker.com/desktop/install/windows-install/ (For windows) intsall as per your OS
+1. **Install docker if it is not installed locally** Link to install docker - https://docs.docker.com/desktop/install/mac-install/ (For MacOS) intsall as per your OS
-2. **To set up the container**
+2. **To built the container**
     ```bash
     docker build -t mobilesamapi .
     ```